‘AGT’ Judge Mel B Divorces Stephen Belafonte To ‘Make Amends’

 The same source explained that Mel B has kept in touch with her family since her father’s death, but meetings have remained tense and pretty emotional.
 It seems odd that just two weeks after she vowed to make amends to her family, the AGT judge then decided to divorce Stephen Belafonte.
 Mel B’s father died March 5 and two weeks later, she was in the Los Angeles Superior Court filing her divorce papers.

-According to People, the 41-year old judge of America’s Got Talent requested that the ability of the court to award spousal support be terminated – not a problem given that Mel B has a net worth of $40 million.
-The divorce papers also stated that Mel B is open to joint legal custody of her daughter and Belafonte, Madison, 5.
+According to People, the 41-year old judge of America’s Got Talent requested that the ability of the court to award spousal support be terminated – not a problem given that Mel B has an estimated net worth of $33 million.
+The divorce papers also stated that Mel B is open to joint legal custody of her daughter and Belafonte, Madison, five.
 However, since Mel B and Belafonte did not sign a prenuptial agreement, her millions can be another problem in the divorce proceedings.

 In a span of almost 10 years, Mel B and husband Stephen Belafonte managed to look very much in love when their photos are taken.
-Mel B’s Instragram post just last month is a testament to their ‘love’ albeit online given that the AGT judge stated that they have been separated since late December last year.
+Mel B’s Instagram post just last month is a testament to their ‘love’ albeit online given that the AGT judge stated that they have been separated since late December last year.

 My baby boo @stephenthinks11 we have been through everything that would normally tear couples apart and we have come out on the other side stronger,you loved me before I even new how to really love myself,you are my world honey and let's not forget you are abit of a dickhead too xxxx #tenyearsmarried #fightfortheineyoulove #theysaiditwouldntlast #bitcheswishtheyhadthis #nowtalkaboutme